 Land Acquisition Mortgages: In April 2013, the CRA loaned \$116,000 to the CLT for the purchase of designated property in the City for the CLT's affordable housing program.
-Interest only payments are due quarterly on the loan at 2.1% commencing April 1, 2014 and continuing through maturity of the loan on April 12, 2018, at which time the outstanding principal is due and payable to the CRA.
+Interest only payments were due quarterly on the loan at 2.1% commencing April 1, 2014 and continuing through maturity of the loan on April 12, 2018, at which time the outstanding principal was due and payable to the CRA.
+On March 9, 2018 the \$116,000 loan balance was repaid in full.
 In March 2017, the CRA loaned \$200,000 to the CLT for the purchase of designated property in the City for the CLT's affordable housing program.
-Interest only payments of \$1,472 are due quarterly beginning April 3, 2107 and quarterly thereafter.
-The principal is due January 3, 2019.
-In the event the CLT's interest in the properties is sold or otherwise transferred prior to the maturity date of the loans, all outstanding principal and accrued interest is immediately due.
-The loans are collateralized by a first purchase money mortgage on the properties acquired by the CLT.
+Interest only payments of \$1,472 were due quarterly beginning April 3, 2107.
+The principal was due January 3, 2019.
+In the event the CLT's interest in the properties was sold or otherwise transferred prior to the maturity date of the loans, all outstanding principal and accrued interest was immediately due.
+The loans were collateralized by a first purchase money mortgage on the properties acquired by the CLT.
+On October 24, 2017 the \$200,000 loan balance was repaid in full.